DCReg: Decoupled Characterization for Efficient Degenerate LiDAR Registration: Abstract

-In this study, we introduce \texttt{DCReg} (\textit{Decoupled Characterization for ill-conditioned Registration}), a principled framework that systematically addresses the ill-conditioned registration problems through three integrated innovations. \textbf{First}, \texttt{DCReg} achieves \textbf{reliable ill-conditioning detection} by employing a \texttt{Schur complement} decomposition to the hessian matrix.
-This technique decouples the registration problem into clean rotational and translational subspaces, eliminating coupling effects that mask degeneracy patterns in conventional analyses. \textbf{Second}, within these cleanly subspaces, we develop \textbf{quantitative characterization} techniques that establish explicit mappings between mathematical eigenspaces and physical motion directions, providing actionable insights about which specific motions lack constraints. \textbf{Finally}, leveraging this clean subspace, we design a \textbf{targeted mitigation} strategy: a novel preconditioner that selectively stabilizes only the identified ill-conditioned directions while preserving all well-constrained information in observable space.
-This enables efficient and robust optimization via the \textit{Preconditioned Conjugate Gradient} method with a single physical interpretable parameter.
-Extensive experiments demonstrate \texttt{DCReg} achieves at least 20\% - 50\% improvement in localization accuracy and $5$-$100$ times speedup over state-of-the-art methods across diverse environments.
+LiDAR point cloud registration is fundamental to robotic perception and navigation.
+However, in geometrically degenerate or narrow environments (e.g., corridors), registration problems become ill-conditioned: {certain motion directions are weakly constrained, leading to unstable solutions and degraded accuracy. } {Existing methods adopt a detect-then-mitigate paradigm but fail to reliably detect, physically interpret, and stabilize such ill-conditioning without corrupting the optimization problem.} {In this study, we introduce \texttt{DCReg} (\textit{Decoupled Characterization for Ill-conditioned Registration}), which establishes a principled detect-characterize-mitigate paradigm that systematically addresses ill-conditioned registration through three integrated innovations.} \textbf{First}, \texttt{DCReg} achieves \textbf{reliable ill-conditioning detection} by employing a \texttt{Schur complement} decomposition to the hessian matrix.
+This {structure-aware technique decouples the $6$-DoF registration problem into $3$-DoF clean rotational and translational subspaces}, eliminating coupling effects that mask degeneracy patterns in conventional {full-Hessian analyses.} \textbf{Second}, within these {decoupled subspaces, we develop \textbf{physically interpretable characterization} techniques that resolve \texttt{eigen-basis ambiguities} through principled basis alignment.
+This establish stable and quantitative mappings between mathematical eigenspaces and physical motion directions, providing actionable insights about which specific motions lack constraints and to what extent.} \textbf{Third}, leveraging this directional {spectral information}, we design a \textbf{targeted mitigation} strategy {via a structured preconditioner.
+While guided by MAP regularization principles for spectral shaping, our approach implements eigenvalue clamping exclusively within the preconditioner rather than modifying the origin problem.
+This preserves the original least-squares objective and its minimizer while enabling efficient and stable optimization} via \textit{Preconditioned Conjugate Gradient} with a single physically interpretable parameter.
+Extensive experiments demonstrate \texttt{DCReg} achieves at least 20\%--50\% improvement in long-duration localization accuracy and {typical speedups of $5-30\times$ (up to $116\times$ in certain scenarios) over comparable degeneracy-aware baseline methods} across diverse environments.
 Our implementation will be available at \texttt{https://github.com/JokerJohn/DCReg}.

 \keywords{LiDAR Degeneracy, Point Cloud Registration, Ill-conditioning, LiDAR SLAM}